StarbirdTech/AI-Blueprints/ngc-integration/agentic-rag-with-tensorrtllm/data/context/aistudio/using-aistudio/model-deployment/tensorflow-model-mlflow.md

 To avoid overfitting, we use techniques like Dropout layers, which randomly deactivate neurons during training to help the model with generalization.
 Early Stopping is used to stop training when validation loss stops improving, preventing the model from overtraining and saving you time and resources.

-For the purposes of this example, we’ll continue on without using those overfitting reduction techniques and move on to how to log and register the model with MLFlow.
+For the purposes of this example, we’ll continue on without using those overfitting reduction techniques and move on to how to log and register themodel with MLFlow.

 ## Step 7: Log the Model with MLflow